Weakly toll convexity and proper interval graphs: Introduction

 The main result of this paper states that a graph is a convex geometry with respect to the {\em weakly toll convexity} if and only if it is a {\em proper interval graph}.
 In order to prove this result we introduce the concept of {\em weakly toll walk}, a walk with a special restriction on their end vertices.
-A walk $u_0u_1 \ldots u_{k-1}u_k$ is a \textit{weakly toll walk} if $u_0u_i \in E(G)$ implies $u_i = u_1$ and $u_ju_k\in E(G)$ implies $u_j=u_{k-1}$.
-A set $S$ of vertices of $G$ is {\it weakly toll convex} if for any two nonadjacent vertices $x,y \in S$ any vertex in a weakly toll walk between $x$ and $y$ is also in $S$.
-The weakly toll convexity is the graph convexity space defined over weakly toll convex sets.
+A walk $u_0, u_1, \ldots, u_{k-1}, u_k$ is a \textit{weakly toll walk} if $u_0u_i \in E(G)$ implies $u_i = u_1$ and $u_ju_k\in E(G)$ implies $u_j=u_{k-1}$.
+Note that $u_1$ (or $u_{k-1}$) may appear more than once in the walk.
+A set $S$ of vertices of $G$ is {\it weakly toll convex} if for any two nonadjacent vertices $x,y \in S$, any vertex in a weakly toll walk between $x$ and $y$ is also in $S$.
+The weakly toll convexity is the graph convexity defined over weakly toll convex sets.

 The concept of weakly toll walk is a relaxation of the concept of {\em tolled walk}, which was conceived to capture the structure of the convex geometry associated with an interval graph.
 Likewise, weakly toll walks are used as a tool to characterize proper interval graphs as convex geometries.